Incorporating Literals into Knowledge Graph Embeddings: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we introduced LiteralE: a simple method to incorporate literals into latent feature methods for knowledge graphs analysis.
+In this paper, we introduced LiteralE: a simple method to incorporate literals into latent feature methods for knowledge graph analysis.
 It corresponds to a learnable function that merges entity embeddings with their literal information available in the knowledge graph.
-The resulting literal-enriched latent features can replace the vanilla entity embedding in any latent feature method.
+The resulting literal-enriched latent features can replace the vanilla entity embedding in any latent feature method, without any further modification.
 Therefore, LiteralE can be seen as an universal extension module.
-We showed that by applying LiteralE to existing models such as DistMult, ComplEx, and ConvE, their link prediction performance can be significantly improved.
-Furthermore, we showed that the simplest linear form of LiteralE performed best across most of the datasets.
-For future work, LiteralE could be extended to accommodate literals from different modalities, e.g. texts, images, etc. This can be achieved by extracting latent representations from texts and images (for example with recurrent or convolutional neural networks), and applying the same approach, proposed in this work, for merging them.
-Furthermore, based on our finding that LiteralE improves the quality of the entity embeddings it is a promising candidate for improving other task in the field of knowledge graph analysis, such as entity resolution and knowledge graph clustering.
+We showed that augmenting various state-of-the-art models (DistMult, ComplEx, and ConvE) with LiteralE significantly improves their link prediction performance.
+Moreover, as exemplarily demonstrated for text literals, LiteralE can be easily extended other types of literals.
+In future work, LiteralE shall be further be extended to accommodate literals from the image domain.
+This can be achieved by extracting latent representations from images (for example with convolutional neural networks), and providing them as additional inputs to LiteralE for merging them with the vanilla entitiy embeddings.
+Furthermore, our finding that LiteralE improves the quality of the entity embeddings makes it a promising candidate for improving other tasks in the field of knowledge graph analysis, such as entity resolution and knowledge graph clustering.